Previous: “Architectural Features and Building Styles”

 The most significant administrative change occurred in 106 AD when Emperor Trajan annexed the Nabataean Kingdom and established the province of Arabia.
 Gerasa, previously part of the province of Syria, was transferred to this new province.
 Despite this provincial reorganization, the day-to-day governance of the city remained largely in local hands, with oversight from Roman officials.

--> Learn more about Gerasa’s place within the wider regional network in my article “The Decapolis: Ten Semi Autonomous Cities in Rome’s Shadow“
+-> Learn more about Gerasa’s place within the wider regional network in our article “The Decapolis: Ten Semi Autonomous Cities in Rome’s Shadow”

 Civic Institutions and Local Governance